 Overpayments and Collections

-The department will apply 100% of your future benefits towards a fault overpayment until the overpayment is recovered or the recoupment period ends.
+- The department will apply 100% of your future benefits towards a fault overpayment until the overpayment is recovered or the recoupment period ends.
 Fault overpayments on AB Dates prior to June 12, 2012, may be recovered until the end of the six-year period following the Benefit Year when the overpayment occurred.
 AB Dates of June 17, 2012 or later have a ten-year recoupment period.
+Both federal and state law allow the department to intercept your federal income tax refund if your fault overpayment is due to under-reported or unreported earnings.

-Both federal law and state law allow the department to garnish your federal income tax refund to recover a fraud overpayment.
+- Both federal law and state law allow the department to intercept your federal income tax refund to recover a fraud overpayment.

-Repaying An Overpayment: When repaying an overpayment, interest or penalties, please send a check or money order payable to the UC Fund.
+When repaying an overpayment, interest or penalties, please send a check or money order payable to the UC Fund.
 Do not send cash.
-Include your full name, last four digits of your Social Security number and daytime telephone number on the check or money order.
-Your cancelled check or money order will be your receipt.
-All payments should be sent to Office of UC Benefits Policy, UI Payment Services, P.O.
+Please include your full name, last four digits of your Social Security number and phone number on the check or money order.
+Your canceled check or money order will be your receipt.
+All payments should be sent to Office of UC Benefits, UI Payment Services, P.O.
 Box 67503, Harrisburg, PA 17106-7503.

-You may also use your Visa, MasterCard, Discover, or American Express card to make a payment on the department’s convenient and secure online payment site.
-To make online payments, go to www.uc.pa.gov and choose the link, “View/Pay My Overpayment Online.”
-You will need your Social Security number and PIN.
+You may also use your Visa, MasterCard, Discover, or American Express card within the UC System to make payments toward an overpayment of UC benefits.
+You must log in with your username and password to access the site.
 If paying online, a convenience fee will be charged to cover the department's administrative costs.